easybuilders/easybuild/docs/Concepts_and_Terminology.rst

 ..
 XXX - UPDATE BY VERSION

-The most recent release of EasyBuild (version |version|) includes 139 software-specific easyblocks and 20 generic easyblocks (see also :ref:`basic_usage_easyblocks`), providing support for automatically installing a wide range of software packages.
+EasyBuild version 2.4.0 includes 154 software-specific easyblocks and 28 generic easyblocks (see also :ref:`basic_usage_easyblocks`), providing support for automatically installing a wide range of software packages.
 Examples range from fairly easy-to-build programs like gzip, other basic tools like compilers, various MPI stacks and commonly used libraries, primarily for x86_64 architecture systems,